General Terms and Conditions for Supply and Performance

 - A liability for obvious defects shall be excluded unless such a defect has been objected to without undue delay.

-- If the Supplier permits a suitable period of grace granted to it to expire without having remedied the defect or newly delivered the item, if this should become impossible fail, or refused by the Supplier, the Customer may demand that the contract to be revoked (rescission of contract) or the remuneration to be marked down (reduction).
-A reduction shall be excluded if the value of the defective components or services has been diminished only to an insubstantial extent.
+- If the Supplier permits a suitable period of grace granted to it to expire without having remedied the defect or having newly delivered the item, if this should become an unsolveable failure, or is refused by the Supplier, the Customer may demand that the contract be revoked (rescission of contract) or the remuneration to be marked down (reduction).
+A reduction shall be excluded if the value of the defective components or services has been diminished only by an insubstantial extent.

 - Liability claims shall not be given in case of immaterial deviations from the condition that was agreed upon.
 No liability shall further exist in case of defective deliveries and services that result from defects in the contributions to be provided by the Customer.
 Any liability shall be excluded for defects of the end product which do not result from defects in the deliveries and services of the Supplier or if it can be assumed that such deliveries and services were not yet defective at the time of the passing of risk.